-The intention of this series of articles isn’t to delve into the lowest level of detail within any single Enterprise Architecture framework, but rather to provide a high-level overview (as I’ve done more than once before) demonstrating that nearly everything is an evolution of one or more things that came before it.
-Most importantly, is to walk away with a clear understanding of the fundamental concepts and principles, being capable of Thinking on your feet in the “real” world (not memorization of data and terminology that can be easily referenced or changes from version to version.. just to get a trending certification and not remember what it means next week).
+The intention of this series of articles isn’t to delve into the lowest level of detail within any single Enterprise Architecture framework, but rather to provide a high-level overview demonstrating how many areas within it are an evolution of something (or things) that came before it.
+Most importantly, is to walk away with a clear understanding of the fundamental concepts and principles, being capable of Thinking on your feet in the “real” world and being able to apply what you’ve learned (at least conceptually) to a specific business scenario.

 EA has grown from several disciplines, borrowing and extending principals and process from several areas : Software Development (Waterfall, SDLC/RUP, to Agile), traditional Project Management and Business Planning principles (1970’s IBM BSP), as well as borrowing from Total Quality Management characteristics (optimally mapping capabilities and iteratively improving toward future objectives), and IT Service Management.
 Additionally, most of this ~50 year evolution (as with many areas in technology) originated from Government funded research (DOD, NIST Enterprise Architecture Model, etc).